 - 1 cup buffalo sauce, plus more for drizzling

-- Ranch or Blue cheese dressing, for dipping
+- ranch dressing, or blue cheese dressing, for dipping

 - In a large heavy bottom pot, pour at least 2 inches of oil.
 Heat to 425°F.